“The strongest among the weak is the one that doesn’t forget their weakness”

 Scott Lewis started the first organized disc sports in BC, inventing his own game called Frisbee Football and organizing several dozen people to play it regularly from 1974-1976 at Willows Beach in Victoria.
 He then became involved in running overall tournaments and creating disc golf courses in Victoria, culminating in 1982 when he founded the University of Victoria Disc Sports Club.
 After being exposed to the sport while competing in overall tournaments in California, Scott started the first ultimate team in BC, the Flying Islanders.
+“To put it simply, Scott devoted an enormous amount of time and energy to the development of disc sports and ultimate in British Columbia” – Ultimate Canada Hall of Fame.
 1982 saw the beginning of regular weekly pickup games at Kitsilano Beach in Vancouver.
 In 1984 the Flying Islanders made the first road trip in BC history, traveling to Seattle to compete in a tournament.
-On the weekend of June 29-30, 1985 was the first ultimate tournament in western Canada, held at Jericho Beach.
+On the weekend of June 29-30, 1985, Jim Brown organized the first ultimate tournament in western Canada, held at Jericho Beach.
 It featured two Vancouver teams plus one each from Victoria and Calgary.
 The Vancouver Ultimate League was founded in September 1986.
 The first meeting was attended by Carlo Giuliano, Myrna Monck, Darryl Grigg, Jennifer Newman, Jo Playfair, Adam Berson, Doug Grant, Jim Brown and Julia Daley.
 These people gathered to organize a league, ironically, because they didn’t have a reliable turn-out for their pick-up games.
 The solution was to divide themselves into 3 teams and appoint 3 captains.
 It was those captains that did the hard work of team recruitment and getting the league started.
 They took on the responsibility to get a team on the field for each scheduled game.
 Darryl was captain of the Fringe, Adam was captain of the Nerf Terf Burners, and Jo Playfair was captain of the Flaming Red Sallies.
 They were the people that really got the league started.
 Adam “Elvis” Berson, Jim Brown and Scott Lewis are members of the Ultimate Canada Hall of fame.

 Note: This information is from Ultimate Canada Hall of Fame and VUL.

-Marcus Brady and Brian Guthrie are the founders of the Ottawa summer league (1986), Ottawa competitive ultimate and the No Borders tournament.
+Keith Whyte learned about Ultimate working in a youth hostel in Namur, Belgium where the 1982 European Championships were held.
+He played with the UK team and then brought his passion for the game back to Ottawa.
+He taught the game to a few individuals who would later go on with him to form the Screaming Yellow Zonkers.
+Marcus Brady and Brian Guthrie are the founders of the Ottawa summer league (1986), Ottawa competitive ultimate and the No Borders tournament (1987), with Keith Whyte as the Tournament Director.
 After Marcus played around with discs at Glebe Collegiate, he went on to start an intramural Ultimate program at McGill University.
 He returned to Ottawa and played pickup before starting the Ottawa Carleton Ultimate League Thing (OCULT) with Brian Guthrie and members of five teams.
 Brian started playing the game in the mid to late 1970s in Kingston and Toronto.
 In 1984 he began to play pickup in Riverside Park, befriending Marcus.
 In 1986, the two went on to organize the first Ottawa summer league of five teams, with the first captain’s meeting being held in Brian’s living room.
 Marcus was the tournament director for the first annual Canadian Ultimate Championships, held in Ottawa at St Paul’s University in 1987.
 Marcus Brady and Brian Guthrie were inducted into the Ultimate Canada Hall of Fame.